daaain/Handlebars/README.md

 Package Control will also auto-update the package from this point on!

+## Atom installation

+1. Open Preferences > Install
+2. Type "Handlebars" into the search field
+3. Click the Install button

 ## Testing / contribution

-I've recently stopped using Handlebars at my day job and became a father, so any contributions are more than welcome!
+I've recently stopped heavily using Handlebars at my day job and became a father, so any contributions are more than welcome!
 I'm still using Github so will make sure to keep on being responsive on issues and pull requests.

 There are some sample templates in `test/` folder.
 It's possible to see the different supported and yet to be implemented use cases there.

+### Sublime Text

 If you want to work on the package you should install AAAPackageDev either [from Github](https://github.com/SublimeText/AAAPackageDev) or from Package Control.
 With that you can edit the JSON version (`Handlebars.JSON-tmLanguage`) and let it export the Plist with the ST Build System.